 Homework is a key part of the ‘maintenance’ phase and helps empower the client to keep the therapeutic gains and changes, whilst developing the skills and attitude to be self-managing and self-supporting in not just keeping these positive changes, but fully integrating them into their everyday life, thus developing lasting effectiveness.

-Many hypnotherapists will keep records regarding the effectiveness of their approaches and the impact therapy has had on their clients.
-This may be at the end of the therapy process, or can even include a follow-up, weeks or months after therapy has concluded.
+Auditing Practice And Keeping In Contact Many hypnotherapists will keep records regarding the effectiveness of their approaches and the impact therapy has had on their clients.
+This may be at the end of the therapy process, or can even include a follow-up, weeks, or months after therapy has concluded.

-We hope that this article on how hypnotherapy works has been helpful to you.
+We hope that this in-depth information on how hypnotherapy works has been helpful to you.
 If you have any more questions about this topic or anything else for that matter, do please get in touch, because we’re always happy to help!